TingChiehLin/CLI/README.md

 ```
 Welcome Screen
-- Initial Options
-	- View restaurant menu
-	 - Go back to input your email again
 	- View booking details
-	 	- Please input your email
+		- Please input your booking email
-	 	 - Correct?
+			- Check user's email whether exist
 				- YES
-		 	  - Show the booking result
+					- Show the booking results including name, time and restaurant
+						- Make a new booking
+						- Update a booking
-		 	  - Exit?
+						- Delete a booking
-			 	  - YES
+						- Exit current page
 					- Go back to main page
 				- NO
-	 	   - go back to input your email again
+					- Ask to re-try email again
+					- Go back to main page
+	- Exit & Close application

 	- Make a new booking?
-		 - Ask whether it is existing user or not
-		  - if existing user, please Input your email
-	        - Show the user booking result
+	    - Grab a list of restuarants from database and show
-	        - and Ask whether need to book a new?
+		- Ask which restaurants are you going to book?
+			- Select the restaurant
+			- Find the user whether exist by eamil? or Create a new user
 			- YES
+				- Using the user to make a new booking
 	          	- Input your name, phone number and note
 	         	- Return to main page
 	    	- NO
-	      - Sign up a new member and ask to book
+				- Create a new member
-	      - Input Time & Date & name & phone number & note
+				- Ask to Input Time & Date & name & phone number & note
 	    		- Show the result
 	      		- Return to main page
+		- Update a booking
+			- Search a certain user by email
+			- Check the user whether exist
+				- YES
+					- Show all of booking details
+					- Let a user select which booking that need to update
+					- Update the booking details(name, time, date)
+					- Return to main page
+				- NO
+					- Ask to re-try email again
+					- Go back to main page
 	 	- Delete a booking
-	  - Ask to input user e-mail to confirm
+	  		- Ask to input user e-mail
+				- YES
 	   				- Show booking result
-	    - Chose to confirm which users want to delete
+	    			- Chose to confirm which user want to delete
-	     - YES
 	      			- DELETE the booking
+				- No
+					- Ask to re-try email again
 	       			- Exit & go back to main page
 	 - Exit & close
 ```